WillPepperr/sql-query-analysis/README.md

 <h2>Description</h2>
 The NBA began recording measurements of NBA prospects before the 2000-2001 NBA season.
 Since then, many athletes choose to have their physical attributes recorded to impress teams and advance their draft position.
 I wanted to compare the results of the positions of players entering the draft and how their position effects their physical attributes.
+My goal is to answer the following question.
+What physical attributes, on average, does he need, for his position, to have to be selected and play in the NBA?
 I uesd MySQL for my analysis.
 <br />
 <br />
 I had 5 main questions I wanted answered from the data: